Aliases for BATF Gene

 GeneCards Summary for BATF Gene

-BATF (Basic Leucine Zipper Transcription Factor, ATF-Like) is a Protein Coding gene.
-Among its related pathways are MAPK targets/ Nuclear events mediated by MAP kinases and Lymphocyte Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+BATF (Basic Leucine Zipper ATF-Like Transcription Factor) is a Protein Coding gene.
+Diseases associated with BATF include Burkitt Lymphoma.
+Among its related pathways are Tacrolimus/Cyclosporine Pathway, Pharmacodynamics and Interleukin-4 and 13 signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is BATF2.